Research into acute lymphoblastic leukaemia (ALL)

 • how ALL develops

-• the genetic differences between leukaemia cells in adults and children
+• the genetic differences in leukaemia cells

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for ALL in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.